-The bad news is that this city has very few storefront outlets for electronics.
-If you need a last minute component, you’ve got few options.
+The bad news is that New York City has very few storefront outlets for electronics.
+If you need a last minute component, you don’t have many options.
 Tinkersphere carries some parts, but don’t rely on them.
 Your better option is to plan in advance and order online.
 You’ll end up buying most of your electronic components online, so plan shipping time into your project planning.
 You may find this video about online electronics vendors and this video on how to use Octopart helpful as well.
 Here are some of our regular sources:

-Adafruit is based in NYC, delivers fast, and has many components and modules that work well for this class.
+Adafruit is based in NYC and has many components and modules that work well for this class.
 A ground-based shipment from Adafruit will often arrive before a two-day shipment from other retailers.
 Their customer service on shipments is good, and their tutorials are quite good too.

 Seeed Studio has some really interesting components.
 They ship large orders free from Shenzen, China, but shipping isn’t always fast that way.
 You can pay for expedited shipping though.

 Pololu has a number of good parts, particularly for motors and robotics

 Solarbotics is good for motors and motor support components, but carries a range of other components as well.